ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 integrate well with OCaml.

-Preprocessing text files do not need specific support from the language.
-It is more the build system's role to drive the preprocessing.
+In OCaml, preprocessing text files do not have specific support from the language.
+Instead it is the build system's role to drive the preprocessing.
 So, applying preprocessors will boil down to telling Dune about it.
 Only for educational purposes, in the next section we show how to preprocess a file using OCaml's compiler, the more relevant part being [Preprocessing with